LibraryCarpentry/lc-python-intro/episodes/11-scope.md

 ## The scope of a variable is the part of a program that can 'see' that variable.

+When we define a variable inside of a function in Python, it's known as a `local` variable, which means that it's not visible to (or "known" by) the rest of the program.
+Variables that we define outside of functions are "global" and are therefore visible throughout the program, *including* from within other functions.

-- There are only so many sensible names for variables.
+There are only so many sensible names for variables.
 - People using functions shouldn't have to worry about what variable names the author of the function used.
 - People writing functions shouldn't have to worry about